-, commonly referred to as the oviduct fluke, is an avian parasite found in regions of the United States and Canada near the Great Lakes.
+, commonly referred to as the oviduct fluke, is a frequent parasite of many species of wild birds.
+The parasite is most abundant in regions of the United States and Canada near the Great Lakes.
 It is known for causing a reduction or termination in egg production in domestic fowl.
-The parasite inhabits mainly aquatic environments, surrounding the Great Lakes.

 These parasites live inside the bird's oviduct, and grow to length of 7 to 9 mm (0.28 to 0.35 in).
 They can cause severe infections in hens, as they damage the bird's oviduct tissues which can result in inflammation, often leading to peritonitis and/or secondary invasion with bacteria that can worsen the infection.
 P. macrorchis